-- Representation within application pool (e.g. we encourage applications from all areas of SMTD, including those that maximize the collaborative possibilities amongst departments, etc.)
+- Representation within the application pool (e.g. we encourage applications from all areas of SMTD, including those that maximize the collaborative possibilities across departments, etc.)

-Send a 2-page “Letter of Intent” (roughly 500 words) to apply through the online portal.
-Successful letters will address the selection criteria given above, and specifically address the professional development and community impact of this enterprise.
-Please also include a simple budget summary (your projected income and expenses) in tabular or brief paragraph form, and a one-page faculty letter of support.
+Send a two-page “Letter of Intent” (roughly 500 words) to apply through the online application portal.
+Successful letters will address the selection criteria given above, but most specifically focusing on the professional development and social impact implications of this enterprise.
+Please also include a simple budget summary using the EXCEL Budget Template projecting your usage of the $4,000 (including how you would use the $1,000 seed funding during the incubation), and a one-page faculty letter of support that addresses your venture.
 You may also include up to one additional supporting document (optional) that demonstrates the potential of this project.
 All documents should be combined and submitted as ONE PDF File.
 At the top of your document include the name of your project and all the names, degree programs, and U-M ID numbers of your project’s core team members.
-Be sure to review all of the required documents before submission, found here.
+Be sure to review all of the required documents before submission.